natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/RDS.md

 - managed DB service for databases use SQL
 - allows you to create databases in the cloud that are managed by AWS
-  - posgresm MySQL MariaDB ORacle Microsoft SQL Server IBM DB2 Aurora (AWS Proprietary Database) **Why use RDS over deploying the database on an EC2 instance?**
+  - posgresm MySQL MariaDB ORacle Microsoft SQL Server IBM DB2 Aurora (AWS Proprietary Database)
+- RDS does not support Oracle IAM Database Authenication **Why use RDS over deploying the database on an EC2 instance?**
   - RDS is a managed service
     - automating provisioning, OS patching